-Contextual Studies in Teaching Art and Design S1 or S2 HPW3 CP15
+Contextual Studies in Teaching Art and Design

 This subject provides opportunities for teachers to develop skills in the practice of classroom research and experiment with ways to study, interpret and apply contemporary visual arts teaching theories and methodologies within the practical context of their school, as appropriate to individual teaching responsibilities.
 Utilising clinical supervision and action research methods, individual projects focus on models of effective teaching and documentation, supervision, professional development and evaluation.